-HE ASSIMILATION of the non-Magyar groups and the peoples that were to be found on the territory of medieval Hungary was only a minor-scale undertaking up to 1400, for a number of reasons: the relatively small number of Hungarian conquerors in relation to the territory that they took under their domination and even to the populations found on this territory; the unfolding of the lives of these populations and peoples, as well as of the majority of the groups, colonized later in closed communities, well-defined geographically and institutionally; the colonization of a great number of foreign populations, which, in some areas, along with the pre-Magyars, formed the majority of inhabitants; the bestowing of certain generous privileges upon the colonists and the recognition, following some vehement protests, complaints, and requests, of some of the old freedoms of the pre-Magyar locals; the successful efforts of homogenizing (which led towards Magyarization) only in the case of a part of the elite of the non-Magyar inhabitants an elite that accounted for an infinitesimal proportion of the population, but which appeared with priority in the written sources; the existence of certain long standing traditions of culture and sedentary civilization with the majority of these peoples and populations, traditions which, if not incompatible, were very different from those of the Magyars, at least until the 11th century, and in some instances, the differences were preserved even after the Hungarians had become sedentary, Christian and "Western."
-In this sense, enlightening is the case of the Magyar language, a Finno-Ugric language of the larger group of Ural-Altaic languages, totally different from the European Latin, Slavic, Germanic, and Greek etc., languages and very difficult to learn.
-Of course, Catholicization increased somewhat the number of Magyarophones but this process still comprises only a part of the elites, which amounted to very little, on the one hand, and which did not automatically and presently imply the abandon of the mother-tongue.
-Only the Reformation, after the 16th century, acted more decisively in this direction.
-Catholicism could no longer contain the common people (the masses) who already had a faith of their own (a Christian one, generally speaking), because it had used unsuitable, often violent means, it had been expressed in languages unknown to the subjects, it had brought to the foreground political and economic aims, it pretended the ecclesiastic tithe from the newly converted, against the instructions etc. On the other hand, the Romanians, the Serbs, the Bulgarians, the Ruthenians etc., that is, the great Orthodox masses in the kingdom, had, outside the borders of medieval Hungary, the substantial support of their fellow nationals, of the same language and confession, who had formed their own and often powerful states belonging to the sphere of Byzantine spirituality.
+The assimilation of the non-Magyar groups and the peoples that were to be found on the territory of medieval Hungary was only a minor-scale undertaking up to 1400, for a number of reasons: the relatively small number of Hungarian conquerors in relation to the territory that they took under their domination and even to the populations found on this territory: the unfolding of the lives of these populations and peoples, as well as that of the majority of the groups, colonized later in closed communities, well-defined geographically and institutionally; the colonizing of a great number of foreign populations, which, in some areas, along with the pre-Magyars, formed the majority of the inhabitants; the bestowing of certain generous privileges upon the colonists and the recognition, following some vehement protests, complaints, and requests, of some of the old freedoms of the pre-Magyar locals 109; the success of the efforts of homogenizing (which led towards Magyarisation) only in the case of a part of the elite of the non-Magyar inhabitants, elite that accounted for an infinitesimal proportion of the mass of the population. but which appeared with priority in the written sources; the existence of certain long standing traditions of culture and sedentary civilization with the majority of these peoples and populations, traditions which, if not incompatible, were very different from those of the Magyars, at least until the 11th century, and in some instances, the differences have been preserved even after the Hungarians had become sedentary (had settled), became Christian and "occidental".
+In this sense, it is enlightening the case of the Magyar language, a Finno-Ugric language of the larger group of Ural-Altaic languages, totally different from the European Latin, Slavic, Germanic, and Greek etc., languages and very difficult to learn.
+Of course, Catholicization increased somewhat the number of Magyarophones but this process comprises still only a part to the elites, which amounted to very little, on the one hand, and which did not automatically and presently imply the abandoning of the mother-tongue.
+Only the Reformation, after the 16th century, acted, more decisively in this direction.
+Catholicism could no longer contain the common people (the masses) who already had a faith of their own (a Christian one, generally speaking), because it had acted via unsuitable, often violent means, it had been vehiculated in languages unknown to the subjects, it had brought to the foreground political and economic aims, it pretended the ecclesiastic tithe from the newly converted, against the instructions etc. On the other hand, the Romanians, the Serbs, the Bulgarians, the Ruthenians etc., that is, the great Orthodox masses in the kingdom, had, outside the borders of medieval Hungary, the substantial support of their fellow nationals, of the same language and confession, who had formed their own often powerful states pertaining to the sphere of Byzantine spirituality.